 When starting or running an alternative healthcare facility, you may need a medical director or collaborating physician, like a medspa, aesthetics business, IV hydration, weight loss, or primary care clinic.
-For the purposes of this article, the terms medical director and collaborating physician are virtually identical with respect to medical oversight.
+For this article, the terms “medical director” and “collaborating physician” are virtually identical concerning medical oversight.
 While not all healthcare facilities require a medical director or collaborating physicians depending on the services they provide, having one can significantly benefit the facility, and patients receive the highest quality of care.

 In this blog, we will explore why you need a medical director or collaborating physician, the benefits they can provide your facility, and the responsibilities they can cover.

 What is a medical director or collaborating physician?

 A medical director or collaborating physician is a licensed physician who oversees the medical aspects of a healthcare organization, clinic, or facility.
 They ensure the organization delivers safe, high-quality, evidence-based care while adhering to established medical standards, laws, and regulations.

 Having a medical director can have significant positive effects:

 - Better patient outcomes: Medical directors can help improve patient outcomes by implementing evidence-based best practices and protocols that facilitate high-quality, patient-centered care.